sfosc/sfosc/content/business-models/none.md

 weight: 1
 ---

-This is typically the ur-form of sustainable Free and Open Source Communities.
+This is typically the starting point for Sustainable Free and Open Source Communities.
 The business model is to *not have a business model*.
 That is okay, because not every sustainable open source project needs or wants a business model.

-In this case the project has set up means and rules of collaboration, has a formal membership, usually without a formal position of authority or any other hierarchy but does **not** deal with monetary contributions.
+In this case the project has set up means and rules of collaboration, has a formal membership, usually without a formal position of authority or any other hierarchy and does **not** deal with monetary contributions.

-Sustainability in this non-model focuses on collaborator growth (quality and quantity) and shared responsibility to address it's biggest risk: contributor churn.
+Sustainability in this non-model focuses on collaborator growth (quality and quantity) and shared responsibility to address its biggest risk: contributor churn.

 ### Who uses it?